Land Conservation Starts with Conservation-Minded and Willing Landowners

 Aitkin County property on Turtle Lake for a number of years.

-The support available to them through the Legacy Grant to the Leech Lake Area Watershed Foundation for out-of-pocket costs of putting a conservation easement on their property suddenly made their dreams come true.
+The support available to them through the Legacy Grant to the Northern Waters Land Trust for out-of-pocket costs of putting a conservation easement on their property suddenly made their dreams come true.
 Over the years the Andersons had noticed small resorts being converted to large year-round homes with loss of natural shorelines.
 They observed that sandhill cranes visited Turtle Lake, but not those lakes with year-round homes.
 They noticed the same thing with ring-necked ducks and other wildlife.
 Leonard noted: "This place is is not just special to us, it's also special to the birds and the monarchs and all the other animals that we see.
 If we don't do something to protect this place, it might not be so special in the future."
 The conservation easement placed on their property, now held by the Minnesota Land Trust as a grant partner, permanetly protected 1,200 feet of sensitive shoreland on Turtle Lake along with 40 acres of upland, including a naturalized meadow that will continue to sustain monarch butterflies long into the future.

 Pine River Easement Protects Nearly 4,000 Feet of Natural Shoreline